jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

 with tint2

 The option --icon-size=0, disables icons (i.e. it does not just
-display them at zero size, it actually avoid loading them)
+display them at zero size, it actually avoids loading them)

 If you have dmenu installed, you will get a very similar result
 with: